 EPA Guidelines:

-EPA guidelines apply to environmental cleanup and hazardous waste operations and management activities and lay down the protection requirements depending on the nature of dangerous materials in the process.
+EPA guidelines apply to environmental cleanup and hazardous waste operations and management activities and lay down the protection requirements depending on the nature of dangerous materials.

 -